bertrandchenal/menger/README.md

     sys0m0.980s

-Most of the time we don't need so mush depth on all dimension by reducing the geography dimension to the province level and by removing the age dimension, the same query is several order of magnitude faster:
+Most of the time we don't need so mush depth on all dimensions.
+By reducing the geography dimension to the province level and by removing the age dimension, the same query is several orders of magnitude faster:

     $ time ./belgium.py dice year geography sex civil_status nationality --space PopulationShallow | wc
     289    1829   16118